 An indirect domestic customer is the customer who does not directly hold a natural gas supply contract for the home but uses a commonhold-type natural gas system (centralised supply) for domestic use.
-In this case, the applicant for the benefit does not necessarily have to be the holder of the centralised supply.
-The holder of the centralised supply contract can be either a natural person or also a legal person (the commonhold).
+In this case, the applicant for the bonus does not necessarily have to be the holder of the centralised supply.
+The holder of the centralised supply contract can be either a natural person or also a legal person (the condominium).

-Yes, the gas social benefit is also granted for mixed supplies (e.g. individual supply for hot water and cooking, central supply for heating, etc.) as long as the applicant meets the requirements to be accepted.
+Yes, the gas social bonus is also granted for mixed supplies (e.g. individual supply for hot water and cooking, central supply for heating, etc.) as long as the applicant meets the requirements to be accepted.

 The amounts provided for are differentiated with respect to the category of use associated with the gas supply, the climate zone of the supply point and the number of members in the registry family (persons linked by marriage, kinship, affinity, adoption, protection or emotional ties, cohabitants and having the same residence).
-The value of the gas social benefit is updated annually by the Authority by 31 December of the previous year.
+The value of the gas social bonus is updated annually by the Authority by 31 December of the previous year.

-In the event of a change of supplier or contract type (e.g. changing from a contract in a more protected market to one in the free market), the gas social benefit continues to be provided without interruption until the end of the validity of the right.
+In the event of a change of supplier or contract type (e.g. changing from a contract in a more protected market to one in the free market), the gas social bonus continues to be provided without interruption until the end of the validity of the right.

 Yes, in some cases, when the municipality or the competent distributor finds that one of the conditions for entitlement to the supply is missing or has changed.

 CAUTION: If the customer no longer meets the requirements for the gas social bonus (e.g. the person who is the owner of the supply changes) they must inform the supplier.
 Otherwise, if customers continue to receive the bonus without being entitled to it, a procedure will be activated to recover the sums paid out, for which they were no longer entitled.